Charleston School of Law: Change of ownership

 In March 2016, the law school announced that the seven faculty members fired in 2015 would be returning in various capacities in the fall of 2016.

 After being placed on the U.S. Department of Education's list of schools with a problematic Financial Ratio Responsibility score, the school's score rose from a failing minus 0.6 in 2014 and 2015 to 2.6 for 2016.
 A 1.5 is the point at which a school is placed on the watch list.

 In June 2018, the school reported it was debt free.

+In October 2023, asked the ABA to approve its conversion to a nonprofit.
+If the ABA signs off, the school said it would seek similar approvals from both the U.S. Department of Education and the South Carolina Commission on Higher Education.
+This request was approved in April 2024.
+Charleston Law has stated it will submit a licensing application to the South Carolina Commission on Higher Education, the state's licensing body.
+Additionally, Charleston Law will initiate the procedure to obtain approval from the U.S. Department of Education.

+On December 1, 2024, the Charleston School of Law transitioned from a for-profit to a 501(c)(3) non-profit status.
+This structural change, led by President Emeritus J. Edward Bell III, aligns with the school’s celebration of its 20th anniversary.
+Approval from the American Bar Association and the South Carolina Commission on Higher Education was obtained prior to the transition.
+Hal Cobb was appointed as the Interim President.

 Costs, post-graduation information and student debt

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Charleston for the 2019-2020 academic year is $66,080.
+The total per semester tuition cost of attendance at Charleston for the 2023–2024 academic year is $45,100.00.
 Law School Transparency's estimated debt-financed cost of attendance for three years is $213,710.

 Employment

 According to the school's 2018 ABA-required disclosures, 44.5% of the Class of 2017 obtained full-time, long-term, JD-required employment nine months after graduation.
 Its Transparency under-employment score is 40%, indicating the percentage of the Class of 2017 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.